 - When you’re about to invite something into your life.

-So basically, every time you declutter or intend to buy something new.
+So basically, every time you declutter or intend to buy or otherwise add something new.

 And here’s what you can do:

-It would be best if you did this quite spontaneously.
-Don’t overthink your choice.
+The method works best if done spontaneously.
+Don’t overthink your choices.
 Let your subconscious lead you instead.

-Usually, the answers to these questions reveal the common thread – which is your style.
+Usually, the answers to these questions reveal the common thread – your preferences and personal style.